-Why are some transects being visited twice in the 2021/22 survey?
+Why were some transects visited twice in the 2021/22 survey?

 At least 60-80 sightings of capercaillie are needed to gain a reliable estimate of population size.
 However, given the indications of further declines in capercaillie numbers since the last national survey in 2015/16, there was a need to increase overall survey effort in an attempt to boost the number of sightings needed for a reliable estimate.

-This additional survey effort is best placed in those areas holding most of the population – for 2021/22 this is Strathspey – but not sufficient enough numbers of new transects could be fit into the available area, and so a random subset of the transects in Strathspey will be visited twice to achieve the required increase in survey effort.
+This additional survey effort was best placed in those areas holding most of the population – for 2021/22 this is Strathspey – but not sufficient enough numbers of new transects could be fitted into the available area, and so a random subset of the transects in Strathspey were visited twice to achieve the required increase in survey effort.